The Best Apps for Household Chores in 2026

 Flatastic

 Flatastic is aimed at roommates and shared flats, with chores, shared shopping lists, and expense splitting rolled together.
 If you live with roommates and both money and chores need sorting, it covers more than just cleaning.
+If you came here looking for a Flatastic alternative, Plastnofy and Sweepy are the closest in spirit for shared homes.

 How to actually pick one